Gosh Dang It to Heck! in western animation.

 "Double dammit!"
 "Hank, you said the double-d word!"

-- A Woody Woodpecker cartoon from the late 50s had Woody getting three wishes from a leprechaun woodpecker.
+- Woody Woodpecker: "His Better Elf" has Woody getting three wishes from a leprechaun woodpecker.
 After the first two wishes get Woody in trouble:Woody: Hold it, buster.
 I've still got one more wish comin'.

 Leprechaun: Oh?
 And what might that be?